jasonsbarr/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` simply iterates over an array and performs an operation on each element of the array in place. `.map` operates on and returns a new array, leaving the original one untouched.

 2. What is the difference between a function and a method?

+A function is defined in its scope as a value by itself and is called simply by invoking it by its name or by the name of a binding to which it has been attached.
+A method is a function that has been defined as a property on an object and is thus invoked specifically as a member of that object.

 3. What is closure?

+Closure is when the value returned by a function, be it another function or some other value, retains a reference to the lexical scope it was invoked in because it needs something or some things from that scope in order to execute.

 4. Describe the four rules of the 'this' keyword.

+`var that = this;` // Wait, no, just kidding

+But seriously:

+  1. When referring to `this` in the global scope its value is the global object (`window` in a browser).
+  2. Whenever a function is called as an object's method with dot syntax, the object immediately proceeding the dot is `this`.
+I assume it works the same way with bracket notation, but I've never done that.
+  3. When using `new` with a constructor, `this` is the resulting object created by the constructor.
+  4. `this` can be explicitly bound using the `.call`, `.apply`, and `.bind` methods on `Function.prototype`.

 5. Why do we need super() in an extended class?

+`super()` calls the constructor of the superclass and links its prototype to that of the subclass similarly to what invoking `[Superclass].call(this, options)` to call another constructor and then linking prototypes via `[Subclass].prototype = Object.create([Superclass.prototype])` does, all in one operation.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [ ] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: